Todt zum Krüppel:

 That's hard to answer because if we look at the same scene in Klein-Basel, it's impossible to see if the cripple has lost a leg — because the painting is interrupted here by a doorway at the end of the western wall.
 It's also impossible to tell whether Death has "dropped a leg" owing to the deteriorated condition of the mural.

-The dialogue is reminiscent of Heidelberg's dance of death,
+The dialogue is reminiscent of Heidelberg's block book and other versions of the high German dance of death.

 |English translation from Beck, 1852|